ravisivajiraavi/Terraform/README.md

     - Verify that your resource was created as intended in the AWS Management Console.
     - Tear down the infrastructure using the terraform destroy command.
     - Verify that your resource was destroyed and removed in the AWS Management Console.

+Additional Resources to create your EC2 instance (VM) in AWS, use the code provided below:

+    provider "aws" {
+      region = "us-east-1"
+    }
+    resource "aws_instance" "vm" {
+      ami           = "DUMMY_VALUE_AMI_ID"
+      subnet_id     = "DUMMY_VALUE_SUBNET_ID"
+      instance_type = "t3.micro"
+      tags = {
+        Name = "my-first-tf-node"
+      }
+    }

+**Note: Please ensure that all resources are deployed in the AWS region us-east-1.**

+The Amazon Machine Image (AMI) ID and subnet ID has been placed in a file on the lab server called resource_ids.txt.
+You will access that file and copy/paste these values into your code to create your VM.

+To make sure the lab is fully provisioned, please wait an extra minute or two before connecting via ssh to the lab provided server and in a web browser, log in to the AWS Management Console using the credentials provided.

+    ssh cloud_user@<Terraform-Controller>